Welcome to New Path

 We're on a mission to connect neighbors to basic needs and offer programing to inspire them on their journey.

 Bill holds both a Bachelor’s Degree in Urban Affairs and a Master of Public Administration Degree from Wright State University in Dayton.
+Bill also has his Certificate in Non-Profit Executive Leadership from the Lilly School of Philanthropy at Indiana University.
 Before assuming leadership of New Path, Bill served in the City of Piqua’s Community and Economic Development Department, where he led citizen engagement activities and secured state and federal dollars for numerous projects.

 Bill lives in Troy with his wife Ashley and two children, Jackson and Charlotte.